Live Biotherapeutic Products: Moving the Microbiome to the Patient

 The formation of spores allows for bacteria to survive under adverse environmental conditions, including extreme temperatures, dryness, chemical agents, and even ultraviolet radiation.
 The Bacillus and Clostridium species are among the LBPs that are spore formers.
 Dormant spores can survive for many years; when conditions are favorable, the spores can germinate to an active or vegetative state.

 Given the robustness of spore-forming organisms, careful consideration must be given to the facility design for the manufacture of these species.
-The FDA has published “Guidance for the Industry on Manufacturing Biological Intermediates and Biological Drug Substances Using Spore-Forming Microorganisms.”
+The FDA has published “Guidance for the Industry on Manufacturing Biological Intermediates and Biological Drug Substances Using Spore-Forming Microorganisms.”4 Although previous regulations mandated that work with spore-forming organisms be performed in a separate building from non-spore-forming organisms, the latest guidance allows for greater manufacturing flexibility.
+When manufacturing spore-forming organisms in a multiproduct facility, the paramount concern is prevention of cross-contamination due to the persistent nature of spores.
+This can be accomplished by a combination of physical containment (equipment and facility design) and procedural controls.

 Per the regulatory guidance, double airlocks should be employed for incoming personnel, materials, and exiting waste.
 Figure 3 illustrates the preferred manufacturing suite arrangement: unidirectional flow of personnel and materials with segregated double airlocks for incoming and exiting personnel and materials.
 The interior airlocks are negatively pressurized to surrounding spaces to enhance containment.
 Single-pass (100% outside) air is also recommended for spore-forming product spaces.